NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Each diagram should be read from left to right, which is the direction of the flow of the fluid through the components.

 The HVAC-Diagram program is automatically called when using EP-Launch but can also be included in other batch files.
 To view the drawing in EP-Launch, click on the drawing button.
-You can zoom in on this drawing and with the “copy” command, paste a zoomed in portion as a bitmap in your document.
+You can zoom in on this drawing and with the "copy" command, paste a zoomed in portion as a bitmap in your document.

 ![](AuxiliaryPrograms/media/image030.jpg)